What is Washington Relay?

 Telecommunications Relay Services (TRS) was established to provide telephone relay services to deaf, hard of hearing, deaf-blind, and speech disabled residents of Washington State in accordance with Title IV of the Americans with Disabilities Act of 1990 (ADA).
 The recommendations of the 1991 Washington State TTY Task Force resulted in substitute Senate Bill 6377 to establish the Telecommunications Relay Services (TRS) under ODHH.

 ODHH is certified by the Federal Communications Commission (FCC) as a Telecommunication Relay Service (TRS) administrator for the State of Washington.
-Presently, through a competitive procurement process, Sprint Relay is the TRS provider for Washington State.
-Sprint Relay offers both Telecommunication Relay Service (TRS) and Captioned Telephone Service (CTS) to Washington State residents.
+Presently, through a competitive procurement process, Hamilton Relay is the TRS provider for Washington State.
+Hamilton Relay offers both Telecommunication Relay Service (TRS) and Captioned Telephone Service (CTS) to Washington State residents.

 The Washington Telecommunications Relay Services (WATRS) FY12 annual report is now available.